Holindauer/TensorGo/README.md

     var tensor *Tensor = Range_Tensor([]int{2,3,4})

+### tensor.Retrieve()
+The Retrieve() function accepts a slice of integers that represent the index of the element you want to access.
+The function returns the value of the element at the given index.
+The function will panic if the index is out of bounds.

+    var tensor *Tensor = New_Tensor([]int{2,3,4})
+    var element float64 = tensor.Retrieve([]int{1,2,3})

 ### Index()
-A tensor can be indexed using the Index() function.
+A tensor can also be indexed using the Index() function.
 Tensor data is represented in memory as a 1D contiguous array of floats, regardless of the dimensionality of the tensor.
 The benefit of this method of storage is that there is no need for a Flatten() function, since the data is flattened by default.
+This function is called internally within the tensor.Retrieve() method.

 The Index() function accepts a slice of integers that represent the index of the element you want to access and a slice representing the dimensions of the